plasmax/gear/README.md

 # Python Scripts for software NUKE

+#### To install:

-To load, place the module in a folder called "gear" in your nuke path (.nuke folder, for example)
+1) Place the folder "gear" somewhere in your nuke plugin path directories (.nuke folder, for example)

-#### Add the following line to your init.py:
+2) Add the following to your /.nuke/menu.py: import gear gear.menu_setup()
-import gear

-#### And the following to your menu.py:
-gear.menu_setup()